 Energy is recycled by the regenerative braking system (in order to boost range); you can choose the strength of the deceleration applied: the lowest setting allows you to coast when you lift off the throttle, as you would in a conventional car.
 Meanwhile, the highest mode can bring the car to a complete stop without needing the brake pedal: if you can anticipate the traffic flow ahead, full single-pedal driving is achievable.

 SEAT Mii electric 0-62mph, top speed and acceleration

 The Mii electric feels nifty around town, with a 0-31mph figure of 3.9 seconds translating into a handy burst of speed from a standing start.
-However, that acceleration quickly tails off, with the SEAT needing another 8.4 seconds to hit 62mph.
+However, that acceleration quickly tails off, with the SEAT needing another 8.4 seconds (a total of 12.3 seconds) to hit 62mph from zero.

 On the motorway, you won’t struggle to keep up with traffic, but you’ll almost certainly be aware that the electric motor is reaching its limits of performance.
 And with no engine noise to drown anything out, you’ll notice the wind noise from the mirrors a lot more the faster you go.
 If you do a lot of motorway miles, these are factors that might make you think twice.